zachsa/esm-x/README.md

 Here is an example of a simple React application with the `react` and `react-dom` library imports defined via an importmap.
 Copy this file into `index.html`, and serve via a web server (i.e. `npx http-server -c-1`).
 There is an example of an `@mui/material` app in [the test directory of this repository](/test/).

+`esm-x` works without an importmap, but ES Module Shims is required.

 ```html
 <!doctype html>
 <html>